The prescription psoriasis relief you need, now online

 What are common psoriasis treatment side effects?

-Side effects vary by treatment, but some common ones include:
+Side effects vary by medication.
+But some common side effects include:

 • Burning or itching of the skin